God's promises are sure and never ending.

 Matthew 25: 14 - 25, the parable of the talents is good to observe and understand.
 To 'fast forward' it's basically about the gifts that are given to all believers, some more than others.
 Each and every one of us are given at least one gift to use in being a help unto others and no matter what your own gift is, whether you think it's too hard, or perhaps too insignificant, do it to the very best of your ability to glorify God.
 And as this parable explains, God knows what each person is capable of.
 This story is an example of what all believers are required to do in helping others - and is describing a wealthy man who went on a far journey, entrusting his servants with his possessions in his absence.
 One was given 5 talents, one was given 2, and one was given only 1 - to every man according to his several ability.
 The Master knew what each man was capable of and distributed the talents accordingly.
 After which, the Master returned and the one who received 5 talents used his ability and doubled it.
 Likewise, the one who received 2 also doubled it.
-But the one who received 1 was fearful of losing it and so he buried it in a field so that he could at least return what was given.
+But the one who received 1 was fearful of losing it and he buried it in a field so that he could at least return what was given.
 He was just lazy.
-He didn't use the given gift to increase for the Master, which is our given responsibility and we can all do the increase in one way or another.
+He didn't use the given gift to increase for the Master, which is our given responsibility and we can all do what is expected in one way or another.